Food from Plants

 Yam varieties in Papua New Guinea

-Four species of yam are commonly grown and used for food in Papua New Guinea – but often naming in villages and naming by scientists does not agree.
+Four species of yam are commonly grown and used for food in Papua New Guinea – but often naming in villages and naming by scientists do not agree.
 Many village people regard potato yam and 5-leaflet yam as varieties of…

 Solomon’s Sago – another Sago palm species

 How is this sago different?
-The Solomon’s sago palm that occurs in the North Solomon province and in the Solomon Islands is quite different from the sago that grows in other areas of Papua New Guinea.
-It has a different…
+The Solomon’s sago palm that occurs in the North Solomon province and the Solomon Islands is quite different from the sago that grows in other areas of Papua New Guinea.
+It has a different scientific…

 Sago – staple food in parts of Papua New Guinea

-Sago palms Tok Pisin language: Saksak; Scientific name: Metroxylon sagu Rottb.
-There are 2 species in Papua New Guinea.
-The other one occurs in North Solomons Province and in the Solomon Islands.
+There are two Sago palm species in Papua New Guinea.
+Metroxylon sagu Rottb. and the other one occurs in North Solomons Province and the Solomon Islands.
 Its scientific name is Metroxylon salomonense.
-The sago…
+The sago palm plant The sago palm grows…

 Sweet ‘White Berry Bush’ fruits

 Synonyms White Berry bush, Snowball bush (Eng.); Witbessiesbos (Afrikaans); Chinese waterberry (China), Goowal (Yawuru Australia); Flueggea virosa (Lat.) – Flügge was a German botanist, and virosa means poisonous or having a bad odor.
-Distribution Figure on the right: © National…
+Distribution Flueggea virosa commonly grows in deciduous…

 Sourplum fruits for food and oil

 Sourplums, which belong to the Olacacea family, comprise two species: the Blue Sourplum (Ximenia americana) and the Great Sourplum (Ximenia caffra).
-Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries around the world, as shown on…
+Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries worldwide, as shown on the map….

 Using Honey Locust Pods as Food

-The Honey locust tree, also known as Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical garden in Berlin.
-Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of its…
+The Honey locust tree, also known as the Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical Garden in Berlin.
+Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of…

 Nara melons: Bread of the Namib desert

-Nara melons were in former times the only food Topnaar people had available for 4 months (Jan – April) a year.
-The rest of the year they used conserved fruit pulp and seeds for supplementing other food sources.
-They were…
+Nara melons were, in former times, the only food Topnaar people had available for four months (Jan – April) a year.
+They used conserved fruit pulp and seeds to supplement other food sources for the rest of the year.
+They…

 Milkplum (Stamvrug) fruits grow directly out of the tree trunk